jmbucknall/EZDSL/ezdsl.md

 The package is a run-time package, in other words it does not install directly into the Delphi IDE.
 In fact, it would only be used if you were creating a program that used run-time packages.
-If you do so, it's best to copy the package to a directory on your path.
-Generally you use \WINDOWS\SYSTEM or \WINNT\SYSTEM32; however, be warned that Microsoft are deprecating changing the contents of the Windows system directory.
+If you do so, it's best to copy the package to a relevant directory on your path.

 Please refer to your Delphi documentation for more information on packages.